Witch camp: Locations

 In 2012 there were at least six witch camps in Ghana, housing a total of approximately 1,000 women.
 The camps are located in Bonyasi, Gambaga, Gnani, Kpatinga, Kukuo and Naabuli, all in Northern Ghana.
 Some of the camps are thought to have been created over 100 years ago.

 In 2012, the Ghanaian government announced its intent to close the witch camps and educate the public that witches do not exist.
-In December 2014, Minister for Gender and Social Protection Nana Oye Lithur disbanded the Bonyasi camp located in Central Gonja District and re-integrated its residents into their communities.
+In December 2014, Minister for Gender and Social Protection Nana Oye Bampoe Addo disbanded the Bonyasi camp located in Central Gonja District and re-integrated its residents into their communities.
 As of 2015, the Ghanaian government had shut down several witch camps.

 By 2020, there were four camps in Ghana, at Gambaga, Kukuo, Gnani and Kpantiga, housing over 500 people.

 Legal changes

-In July 2023, the Ghanaian Parliament passed a Bill to proscribe witchcraft accusations; this Bill criminalised the practice of accusing or labelling people as witches.
+In July 2023, the Ghanaian Parliament passed a bill to proscribe witchcraft accusations; this bill criminalised the practice of accusing or labelling people as witches.
 This came after the 2020 murder of 90-year-old Akua Denteh in Kafaba, who had been accused of witchcraft.

-However, at April 2024, the Ghanaian president had not yet given assent to the Bill.
+However, at April 2024, the Ghanaian president had not yet given assent to the bill.